Passengers travelling with reduced mobility or with medical condition or sickness.

 - Once completed by parent/guardian‚ the completed form should be scanned and sent to: firstname.lastname@example.org

 - Please send only one Unaccompanied Minor Information Form per minor.

 - Only details from the parents/guardians email address will be accepted.

 - Parent/Guardian will receive an email from email@example.com confirming the reservation.

 PLEASE NOTE THE FOLLOWING:-

-- A child can only travel as an unaccompanied minor if he or she is between the ages of 5 and 12 years.
+- A child can only travel as an unaccompanied minor if he or she is above the age of 5 years.

 - Children between the ages 0 and under 5years are not allowed to travel alone unless they are accompanied by an adult of age 18 and above.

-- Passengers above the age of 12 years are allowed to travel alone.
+- Passengers of age 12 years and above can travel unaccompanied.

 - The parent/guardian is required to submit the Unaccompanied Minor Information Form at the Overland Airways’ ticketing counter at the airport.

 - Overland Airways will make a copy of the Identification Card of the person so authorized by the Parent/Guardian to pick up the Unaccompanied Minor and handover must be done in the presence of a witness.

 - Information provided at the point of booking and ticketing will take precedence.

 - Any changes to details on the Unaccompanied Minor Information Form should be done prior to departure at the airport by the Parent/Guardian.

 - Only details received from the parents/guardian’s email address will be accepted.

 - Overland Airways will not issue ticket for the Unaccompanied Minor unless the Unaccompanied Minor Information Form is duly completed and submitted at Overland Airways Ticket Counter‚ at the airport of departure.

 - At the Airport of Arrival‚ Unaccompanied Minor will be handed over to the person authorized by the Parent/Guardian to pick up the Unaccompanied Minor at our Airport Office with the Proof of Identification specified.